moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 In JavaScript, functions are first-class objects, because they can be passed to other functions, returned from functions, and assigned to variables and properties.

+## scope

+Scope in JavaScript refers to the current context of code, which determines the accessibility of variables to JavaScript.
+The two types of scope are ***local and global***:
+  **Global variables** are those declared outside of a block.
+  ***Local variables*** are those declared inside of a block.

+## global scope
+The global scope is JavaScript’s outermost scope.
+It has two kinds of variables: `object variables` (managed via the global object) and normal `declarative variables`.
+Each ECMAScript module has its own scope which is contained in the global scope.
+## global object
+The global object in JavaScript is an always defined object that provides variables and functions, and is available anywhere.
+In a web browser, the global object is the window object, while it is named global in Node.js.
+The global object can be accessed using the this operator in the global scope. ***They are created in the top level of a script, via var and function declarations***

+## global variable

+Global Variables are the variables that can be accessed from anywhere in the program.
+These are the variables that are declared in the main body of the source code and outside all the functions. ***They can only be created while at the top level of a script, via const, ‘let, and class declarations***

+## temporal dead zone
+A temporal dead zone (TDZ) is the block where a variable is inaccessible until the moment the computer initializes it with a value.
+A block can be defined as a pair of braces ({...}) used to accumulate multiple statements.
+Initialization occurs when one assigns an initial value to a variable.

+## A closure
+A closure is a feature of JavaScript that allows inner functions to access the outer scope of a function.
+Closure helps in binding a function to its outer boundary and is created automatically whenever a function is created.
+A block is also treated as a scope since ES6. ***Static scoping is supported via closures in JavaScript.
+Therefore, every function is a closure***